OceanNetworksCanada/Oceans3.0-API/README.md

 ## Get started
 Follow these steps to get started:

-We provide documentation for Python, MATLAB and R. Pl All code examples provides in our require you to replace 'YOUR_TOKEN_HERE' with a token of your own.
+We provide documentation for Python, MATLAB and R.
-1. Obtaining a token

 All requests require a unique Oceans 3.0 API token that authorizes you to access our data.
-If you don't have a token yet, generate it as follows:
+### How to obtain an ONC token?

  - Register for an Oceans 3.0 account at https://data.oceannetworks.ca/Registration
  - Log-in into your account at https://data.oceannetworks.ca  by clicking the Login link